mindsbackyard/galvanic-mock/Readme.md

 The argument matchers follow the closure syntax and its parameters are passed *by immutable reference* and must return a `bool` or something that implements `std::convert::Into<bool>`.
 Although we use closure syntax, **this is not a closure** meaning that you can't capture variables from the scope outside the given block.
 We will learn later how we can **bind** values from the outer scope to make them available to the given statements.

+If the `galvanic_assert_integration` feature is enabled then the matchers from `galvanic-assert` can be used instead of the closure syntax.
+See the introduction for some examples

 The second form receives all arguments at once in a tuple.
 ```Rust